stepanataccolade/docsv2/sources/pipelines/resources.md

       - "80:80"
     TODO : add rest of the options to docs
 ```
-The above YML when added to `shippable.resources.yml` will create a resource of
-type `dockerOptions` with the name `box-opts`.
-The following options are being
+This will create a resource of type `dockerOptions` with the name `box-opts`.
-set in this example.
-Memory of 64mb, CPU shares of 256
+The following options are being set in this example.
+Memory of 64mb,

-and host port 80 is being mapped to container port 80.
+CPU shares of 256 and host port 80 is being mapped to container port 80.

 ### YML properties
 ```
 name: string
 ```